 Any new reptile, including a new blue-tongued skink, should be allowed to acclimate for a few days.
 It should not be handled until it is comfortable in its new environment.
 Once your new blue-tongue is feeding regularly, then handling can begin.

 Initial handling sessions should be limited to 10 minutes or less per session.
-This can be done a couple times each day during the acclimation process.
+This can be done a couple of times each day during the acclimation process.
 Be sure to hold your blue-tongue close to the floor or over a bed, sofa, etc., in case you accidentally drop the lizard.
 Also be sure to fully support the skink’s entire body, which will help your pet to feel secure.